meroxa/cli/docs/cmd/www/meroxa-apps-remove.md

 ### Examples

 ```
-meroxa remove # assumes that the Application is in the current directory
+meroxa apps remove # assumes that the Application is in the current directory
-meroxa remove --path /my/app
+meroxa apps remove --path /my/app
-meroxa remove NAME
+meroxa apps remove NAME
 ```

 ### Options